-In this ELFI vs. SoFi review, we’ll compare the two lenders to help you decide which one is a better option for you.
+In this ELFI vs. SoFi review, we’ll compare the two student loan refinance companies to help you decide which one is a better option for you.

 ELFI vs SoFi: Student loan refinancing basics

 If you’re planning to refinance your student loans, your primary goal is to score the lowest interest rate possible.
-Lower rates on refinanced loans lead to more significant savings.
+Lower rates and APR on refinanced loans lead to more significant savings.

 Here’s a breakdown of rates and terms available with each lender.

 *Lowest rates include autopay discounts.
 Rates as of November 6, 2020, and are subject to change without notice.

 Both ELFI and SoFi offer competitive rates for terms between five and 20 years.
 SoFi offers a 0.25% interest rate reduction if you sign up for its autopay feature.
 ELFI currently doesn’t offer an autopay discount.
 Refinancing with ELFI also requires a bigger financial commitment with a $15,000 minimum loan amount.

 No matter where you reside, both ELFI and SoFi can help when it comes to refinancing.
 Both lenders are authorized to lend in all fifty states.

 ELFI vs SoFi: Refinancing perks